grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

-TODO

-Note that, this code violates the principle of separating use from construction.
-The `change` is first created, depending on the frame type, and then used (validated and applied).
-On the other hand, it is impossible to pass an instance of the `ChangeMessage` through the `MessageInbound` constructor, because this would require us to create the `ChangeMessage` before we create the `MessageInbound`.
-This is impossible, because we can only create messages when we know the frame data which the `MessageInbound` is supposed to receive.
+Note that this code violates the principle of separating use from construction.
+The `change` is first created, depending on the frame type, and then used (validated and applied) in the same method.
+On the other hand, if we wanted to separate the construction of `change` from its use, we have to note that it is impossible to pass an instance of the `ChangeMessage` through the `MessageInbound` constructor, because this would require us to create the `ChangeMessage` before we create the `MessageInbound`.
+Achieving this is impossible, because we can create messages only as soon as we know the frame data which the `MessageInbound` receives.

-Thus, our choice is to make a special object that we would move the creation of new messages to.
+Thus, our choice is to make a special object that we would move the creation of new messages into.
 It would produce the new instances when requested, hence the name **factory**.
-This object itself can be passed through constructor, since it does not need the framer to exist - it only needs one when it is asked to create a message.
+The factory itself can be passed through constructor, since it does not require a frame to exist - it only needs one when it is asked to create a message.

 Knowing this, we can refactor the above code to the following: